And it does. Initially it had been built around the telesales scam in England but then I came home and said fuck it and went cracked altogether.

 Also worked on some journalism and taught some writing classes.
 And drove some more.

 The break came one evening about 6pm.
-I’d been editing all day, working on a Play, getting it up to scratch.
+I’d been editing all day, working on a Play.
 The voices echoed in my head.
 The conversations, the nuances, the inflections.
 Poetic lyricism of the language.
 The vast ocean of meaning; roaring in the silence of all the unsaid.

 Put her in first again and inched forward, trying to avoid the white Mazda that was after braking six inches from my headlight.
 Your man inside was looking out the window pure thick, like I was doing this on purpose, or his ignorance was going to help.